BWeng20/ruFSM/src/expression_engine/README.md

 ### Encoding

-Expression are authored as part of the SCXML document, do the source-encoding is the same as the XML document is using.
+Expression are authored as part of the SCXML document, so the source-encoding is the same as the XML document is using.
 The XML parser converts all expressions into the encoding of the RUST-runtime.
 We expect RUST will stick to utf-8, so the effective structure of a string in the runtime will be utf-8-encoded.<br/>
 The structure of strings is therefore not always identical to the XML source.
 In particular, the length and the individual characters can be different.
 Keep this in mind when performing string operations.

 ### Operators